-Background: The overwhelming increase of antibiotic-resistant bacteria, and the adverse reactions of using synthetic drugs such as chlorhexidine (CHX) and calcium hydroxide (Ca(OH2))- based intracanal medicaments have made it mandatory to search for effective substitutes.
-Herbal medicines like Achyranthes aspera (A.aspera) and $Trachyspermum\ ammi$ (T.ammi) have been used in many clinical conditions and it appears to be a distinct material next to Ca(OH2) in the field of dentistry.
+Statement of the Problem: The overwhelming increase of antibiotic-resistant bacteria, and the adverse reactions of using synthetic drugs such as chlorhexidine (CHX) and calcium hydroxide (Ca(OH2))- based intracanal medicaments have made it mandatory to search for effective substitutes.
+Herbal medicines like Achyranthes aspera (A.aspera) and Trachyspermum ammi (T.ammi) have been used in many clinical conditions and it appears to be a distinct material next to Ca(OH2) in the field of dentistry.

-Purpose: Evaluate the antibacterial potential and cytotoxic effects of novel polyherbal gel containing A.aspera and T.ammi, CHX gel, and Ca(OH2) paste based intracanal medicaments in root canal treatment against Enterococcus faecalis (E.faecalis).
+Purpose: This in vitro study was designed to evaluate the antibacterial potential and cytotoxic effects of novel polyherbal gel containing A.aspera and T.ammi, CHX gel, and Ca(OH2) paste based intracanal medicaments in root canal treatment against Enterococcus faecalis (E.faecalis).

-Materials and Method: In this in vitro study, Ethanolic extracts of A.aspera and T.ammi were prepared by the Soxhlet apparatus method.
+Materials and Method: Ethanolic extracts of A.aspera and T.ammi were prepared by the Soxhlet apparatus method.
 The individual plant extracts and the plant extract mixtures (1:1, 2:1, and 1:2), CHX, and Ca(OH2) were assessed for minimum inhibitory concentration (resazurin microtiter assay), fractional inhibitory concentration and minimum bactericidal concentration (spread plating method) against E.faecalis.
 The polyherbal intracanal medicament was assessed for zone of inhibition (well diffusion method) and cytotoxicity (MTT assay) on human periodontal ligament cells.
 All experiments were performed in triplicate.